Dallas Juvenile Crime Defense Attorney

 Minor offenses may only result in law enforcement serving a warning to the parents and the child.
 More serious offenses will be handed over to juvenile probation officers to handle the next steps of the juvenile criminal process.

 Children who are over the age of 14 may be tried as an adult if they committed a crime that involved the use of a deadly weapon or resulted in a serious injury.
-Due to the significant, life-altering consequences of an adult criminal conviction, it is crucial to have a skilled criminal lawyer fighting to defend against these types of charges.
+Due to the significant, life-altering consequences of an adult criminal conviction, it is crucial to have a skilled Dallas juvenile lawyer fighting to defend against these types of charges.